 If you’re evaluating EHR software, give careful consideration to the EHR features you need as well, to ensure you get the functionality to improve resident care, but don’t pay for unnecessary functionality.
 Long-term care facilities don’t need the complex surgical scheduling tools that hospitals require, for instance.

 For a cloud-based SaaS solution, prices may vary from $1 to $199 per user per month, depending on the features and functionality the facility requires.¹ An on-premise solution may incur a one-time licensing fee of $1500 – $20,000, not including hardware, upgrade, training, support, and maintenance.

 The decision to implement an EHR system is an important one for healthcare facilities.
 While EHR does involve some costs, it also can provide many benefits, including:

 - Improved care – an EHR system can help improve resident and individual care by coordinating care between providers, increasing participation, and enhancing diagnostics and outcomes.

 - Automated processes – automating manual processes not only frees valuable resources for higher-level tasks, such as resident care, it also results in overall cost savings for the facility by improving efficiency and reducing errors.

 - Upgraded compliance and audit processes – an EHR system that incorporates reporting functions and automates data classification improves compliance with regulations such as HIPAA, HITEC, MACRA, or the 21st Century Cures Act.

-- Analytics – data gathered by EHR software can be combined for an aggregate view of your facility’s population, and analyzed to identify opportunities for cost savings, service improvements, or economies of scale.
+- Analytics – data gathered by EHR software For Long Term Care can be combined for an aggregate view of your facility’s population, and analyzed to identify opportunities for cost savings, service improvements, or economies of scale.